CCA-Public/digital-archives-manual/guides/email.md

 Email formats require additional processing, as they often contain sensitive or personal information, and as a format, are difficult to access by an end-user. [ePADD](https://library.stanford.edu/projects/epadd), developed by Stanford University Libraries, allows the processing archivist to search through email, restrict possibly sensitive materials, create access and preservation copies, and provide a user-friendly access interface.

-Full documentation on ePADD can be found in their [User Guide](https://docs.google.com/document/d/1ZMuWU0z-IVsk80_lUEYMfVrwfCsS1bp0sjL28GBGcMU/edit) and the [Community Forum](https://epadd.nimeyo.com/).
+Full documentation on ePADD can be found in their [User Guide](https://docs.google.com/document/d/1PWzKyonRdogAChtHOQs-CVjCTMuQi00pLsHZRJateKw/edit) and the [Community Forum](https://epadd.nimeyo.com/).

 ePADD can be downloaded [here](https://library.stanford.edu/projects/epadd/download), and installation instructions can be found in the User Guide.
 CCA recommends installing ePADD into Mac or Windows environments.

-This documentation is up-to-date as of ePADD v5.0 (May 2018).
+This documentation is up-to-date as of ePADD v10 (January 2023).

 * [Email formats](#emailformats)
 * [Import and appraisal module](#emailappraisal)